Educating Your Patients About Energy Conservation Techniques

 1. Multiple Sclerosis

 Multiple sclerosis is probably the most common discussion piece when referring to ECTs in school – and rightfully so.
 Depending on the type of M.S., even the most subtle movements cause infinite fatigue and/or pain.
-The Multiple Sclerosis Society of Canada sums up ECTs very well in their document titled “Some Guidelines on Saving Energy.”
+The Multiple Sclerosis Society of Canada sums up ECTs very well in their self care information page here.

-OTs can offer great insight for patients using these types of educational handouts in order to assist them in redesigning their entire lifestyle as the disease progresses (or as it remits depending on the type).
+Occupational therapy practitioners can offer great insight for patients using these types of educational handouts in order to assist them in redesigning their entire lifestyle if the disease progresses (or as it remits depending on the type).

 If you’d like to learn more about occupational therapists’ role working with patients with multiple sclerosis, be sure to check out our article, Occupational Therapy and Multiple Sclerosis: Treatment Tips and Strategies.